marcidy/electronic_components/README.rst

 	*Quite possibly the most complicated way to blink an LED that does not require vapor deposition*

 This series of classes will use close readings of datasheets and programming manuals to reverse engineer a circuit which blinks an LED using an Arduino Nano and an LED controller.
 First, we program an Arduino Nano to use the i2c bus to communicate with the LED driver to blink an LED.
-Once understanding inter-chip communication, the ATmega328 microcontroller is explored in depth and we learn to interface with it directly over USB, skipping programming altogether!
+Once understanding inter-chip communication, the ATmega328 microcontroller is explored in depth and we learn to interface with it directly over USB, skipping a programmer altogether!
 Next, we'll look at the firmware (e.g. compiled code) directly and figure out how to reverse engineer it, learning about binary files, assembly, and compilation along the way.
 The series will close out with a discussion of power.

 Goal